 The Bastard of Istanbul by Elif Shafak – Turkey

-I emerged in a crazy hectic Istanbul right from the first pages and I almost smelled the spices in the Turkish kitchen once we got inside.
+I emerged in a hectic Istanbul right from the first page, and once we got inside, I almost smelled the spices in the Turkish kitchen.

-Turkish cuisine is one of my favorites and the fact that the characters have the names of ingredients won me over and gave the book a special flavor.
+Turkish cuisine is one of my favorites, and the fact that the characters know the names of the ingredients won me over and gave the book a special flavor.

-However, the novel is not breezy and discusses hard topics as the Armenian genocide or Turkey’s current regime.
-I’ve read all the books written by Shafak, and I always loved the way she tells charming stories, how she creates her characters, and how she hooks you with the local culture.
+However, the novel is not breezy and discusses complex topics such as the Armenian genocide or Turkey’s current regime.
+I’ve read all of Shafak’s books and have always loved how she tells charming stories, creates her characters, and hooks you with the local culture.

 “Because time is a drop in the ocean, and you cannot measure off one drop against another to see which one is bigger, which one is smaller.”

-Vox Populi by Alexandru A. Zudor – Transylvania during Ancient Rome
+Vox Populi by Alex A. Zudor – A Detective Story of Ancient Rome

-Together with agent Strabo, you’ll step through the streets of Ulpia Traiana Sarmizegetusa and you won’t be letting this book down until you found out if the Roman Emperor is really guilty of murder.
+You’ll step through the streets of Ulpia Traiana Sarmizegetusa, and you won’t let this book down until you find out if the Roman Emperor is guilty of murder.

 “It’s election time in the ancient Roman metropolis of Ulpia Traiana Sarmizegetusa!
 However, the whole electoral process risks getting out of hand when Cominius Pontius Poplicola, the popular candidate for one of the chief executive positions, dies under suspicious circumstances.

-Join Lucius Lucretius Strabo, a former legionary and war veteran, on his quest to solve the mystery and prevent yet another Empire-wide civil war.”
+Join Lucius Lucretius Strabo, a former legionary and war veteran, in his quest to solve the mystery and prevent another Empire-wide civil war.”

 In a sunburned country by Bill Bryson – Australia